Shopify DTC Analytics

 You're scaling losses.

-Contribution LTV runs 30-40% below what Shopify shows — after COGS, fulfillment, and discounts.
-Most brands find out when the cash stops keeping up with revenue.
+Contribution LTV typically runs 30-40% below what Shopify shows, after COGS, fulfillment, and discounts.
+Most brands find out when cash stops keeping up with revenue.

 Start the conversation No form.
 One email.